Hitler, Mussolini were ‘products of democracy’, says BJP leader Ram Madhav

 Taking a swipe at Opposition parties, Madhav said that those who lost in the democratic process converted the streets into a democratic forum.

-Bharatiya Janata Party National General Secretary Ram Madhav said on Thursday that former German dictator Adolf Hitler and Italian dictator Benito Mussolini were the “products of democracy”, PTI reported.
+Bharatiya Janata Party National General Secretary Ram Madhav claimed on Thursday that German dictator Adolf Hitler and Italian dictator Benito Mussolini were the “products of democracy”, PTI reported.
 He made the remark at the Raisina Dialogue in New Delhi.

 Taking a swipe at Opposition parties, Madhav said that those who lost in the democratic process – a reference to elections – converted the streets into a democratic forum and indulged in violence.
 He was referring to the protests against the Citizenship Amendment Act, which have so far taken 26 lives, including 19 in Uttar Pradesh alone.